kumahq/kuma-website/docs/docs/dev/policies/matching.md

-# Policy Matching
+# Policy matching

+Policy matching refers to using `targetRef` fields to specify which resources a given policy affects.
+Every `targetRef` refers to a policy by `kind`.
+For example, `Mesh` or `MeshService`.
+A `targetRef` may also refer to a `name` and additional fields depending on the `kind`.

-## targetRef levels
+## `targetRef` levels

-`Top` level `targetRef` defines which set of proxies a policy will affect (.i.e: the set of proxies whose configuration is getting modified).
+The top level `spec.targetRef` field defines which set of proxies a policy affects.
+In particular, it defines which proxies have their Envoy configuration modified.

+Some policies also support further narrowing.

-`To` level `targetRef` defines rules that applies to outgoing traffic of proxies selected by the `Top` level `targetRef`.
+The `spec.to.targetRef` field defines rules that applies to outgoing traffic of proxies selected by `spec.targetRef`.
-`From` level `targetRef` defines rules that applies to incoming traffic of proxies selected by the `Top` level `targetRef`.
+The `spec.from.targetRef` field defines rules that applies to incoming traffic of proxies selected by `spec.targetRef`.

 Consider the example below: